t47io/t47io_main/README.md

 yarn install
 ```

-> PDF assets (publication and resume) should be maintained under `public/pdf/` manually.
+> PDF assets (publication, thesis and resume) should be maintained under `static/pubs/`, `static/thesis/` and `static/resume/` manually.

 ## Configuration

 Config files are stored as `config/**/*.json`.
-Example configs are included in the repository, see `config/**/*.example.json`.
-Rename/remove the `.example` from filenames.
+Example configs are included in the repository, see `config/repository/*.example.json`.

 Server credentials are stored in `config/server.json`, including server `PORT`, email SMTP logins, _Google Analytics_ tracker ID and _GitHub_ access token.
 The `debug` flag here determines the server environment; the `maintenance` flag toggles 503 status.
+Use the `config/server.example.json` as a template and rename it.

 > `nginx` reverse proxy and `pm2` startup configs are _not_ included in the repository.